 Oh-my-zsh is an open source framework for managing ZSH, the Z shell.
-There is some framework for the Z shell, like prezto, Zgen, Antigen etc [HIMANSHU: Not sure if we need this line].
-In this tutorial, we will use 'oh-my-zsh' for our zsh configuration.
+There are also some frameworks for the Z shell available, like prezto, Zgen, Antigen etc. In this tutorial, we will use 'oh-my-zsh' for our zsh configuration.

 Oh-my-zsh is a community-driven framework with a lot of features.
-It comes with a customizable theme and has a rich catalogue of plugins aimed at system admins and developers.
+It comes with a customizable theme and has a rich catalog of plugins aimed at system admins and developers.